codybj/spectacular-sycamore-65758/src/pages/index.md

           junction of the S1 and S2 subunits which is processed by furin-like proprotein convertases in the virus-producer cell before encountering target cells.
 Therefore, intermolecular association of S1 and S2 subunits are necessary to retain infectivity.
-My work has clarified the nature of this interaction and revealed the mechanism of increased infectivity of the D614G variant by the effects of this amino acid change on S1-S2 interaction and spike protein density.
+Our work has clarified the nature of this interaction and revealed the mechanism of increased infectivity of the D614G variant by the effects of this amino acid change on S1-S2 interaction and spike protein density.